DataDog/KubeHound/docs/dev-guide/getting-started.md

     to spin up the KubeHound stack.
 You should use a release tag to build the binary or use the `kubehound dev` command to spin up the dev stack.

+!!! note

+    Being on a commit older than the latest one will also pull older images, to avoid dependency incompatibility.
+    We strongly advise to use the latest tag to enjoy all features and performance improvements.

 KubeHound binary will be output to `./bin/build/kubehound`.

 ### Releases